adalundhe/hyperlight-zstandard/docs/installing.rst

 ``--no-c-backend``
    Do not compile the C-based backend.

-``--no-cffi-backend``
-   Do not compile the CFFI-based backend.

 ``--rust-backend``
-   Compile the Rust backend (not yet feature complete).
+   Compile the Rust backend.
+The Rust backend supports subinterpreters via multi-phase initialization (PEP 489).

 Packaging tools newer than ~2023 likely require using a PEP 517 build backend instead of invoking ``setup.py`` directly.
-In order to send custom arguments to our ``setup.py``, you need to use ``--config-settings``. e.g. ``python3 -m pip install zstandard --config-settings='--global-option=--no-cffi-backend'``.
+In order to send custom arguments to our ``setup.py``, you need to use ``--config-settings``. e.g. ``python3 -m pip install zstandard --config-settings='--global-option=--rust-backend'``.

-Older packaging tools allowed you to use e.g.
-``python3 -m pip install zstandard --install-option --no-cffi-backend`` or just ``python3 setup.py --no-cffi-backend`` directly.

 In addition, the following environment variables are recognized: